HOA Swimming Pool Safety Tips

 In terms of emergency equipment, California requires that you have a life ring with at least a 17-inch diameter.
 It must be attached to a throw rope that is at least the width of your pool and is a minimum of 3/16 inch in diameter.
 You must also have a rescue pole that is at least 12 feet long (shorter if it is just for a spa).
 Additionally, a pool where there is a lifeguard must have a Red Cross 10-person industrial first-aid kit (or its equivalent), a functioning phone, and a backboard and head stabilizer.

-Learn more about community swimming pool safety by visiting the Red Cross water safety
+Learn more about community swimming pool safety by visiting the Red Cross water safety and swim safety websites.

 5. Encourage (or provide) swim lessons.

 One of the best ways for residents to be safe around a swimming pool is by knowing how to swim.
 Unfortunately, 65 percent of Americans can’t swim.
 Sponsoring swim lessons is a great way to save lives within your community and at the same time build camaraderie.

 6. Keep the community pool well maintained.